 Self-sabotage is a negative behavior that hinders and eliminates your success despite your best efforts.

-The origins of self-sabotage often lies in negative self-talk, negative emotions, and persistent low self-esteem.
+The origins of self-sabotage often lie in negative self-talk, negative emotions, and persistent low self-esteem.

-Mounting failures in your life continually reinforce the self-sabotaging behavior.
+Mounting failures in your life continually reinforce self-sabotaging behavior.

 You can beat self-sabotage by constantly monitoring your behaviors, thoughts, beliefs, and feelings about yourself and others.